 - regular expense planning

-For many people, this feels easier to organize compared with shorter repayment structures.
+For many people, this is spread out compared with shorter repayment structures.

-A fixed installment structure allows borrowers to plan repayment gradually across the loan term.
+A fixed installment structure allows customers to plan repayment gradually across the loan term.

 For example:Instead of arranging one larger repayment amount within a short period, repayment is divided into scheduled payments over time.